Michelle Obama Says She And Barack Are ‘Building Their Partnership’ In Touching Instagram Post

 Michelle Obama certainly has a lot to celebrate, both on her own and with her husband.

-According to The New York Times, the Obamas have recently signed a multi-year production deal with Netflix, in which the former First Couple will produce television shows and films for the streaming giant.
+According to The New York Times, the Obamas recently signed a multi-year production deal with Netflix, in which the former first couple will produce television shows and films for the streaming giant.

-To help with the production, the couple has created their own production company called Higher Ground Productions, named of course after the famous Stevie Wonder song that was subsequently covered by the Red Hot Chili Peppers.
+To help with the production, the couple created their own production company called Higher Ground Productions, named of course after the famous Stevie Wonder song that was subsequently covered by the Red Hot Chili Peppers.

-When asked about it, the former President told reporters that he doesn’t have any intention of using his new streaming platform to “wage a political war” against his successor, nor to go to battle with Fox News or other conservative outlets.
+When asked about it, the former president told reporters that he doesn’t have any intention of using his new streaming platform to “wage a political war” against his successor, nor to go to battle with Fox News or other conservative outlets.

 The Obamas, in a statement, said that Higher Ground Productions will release “scripted series, unscripted series, docu-series, documentaries and features.”